-Zuni Native American silver jewelry
+Zuni Native American Silver Jewelry

 They are known for their lapidary (cutting, polishing and shaping stones) artisan skills and intricate stone inlay designs.
 They are the southwestern masters of inlaid silver and turquoise jewelry.
-The Zuni, then, shared their lapidary work with the Navajos, Hopi and other Pueblo peoples.
+The Zuni, then, shared their lapidary work with the Navajos, Hopi, and other Pueblo peoples.

-Much of their designs include other stones besides turquoise such as coral, jet (a black stone), and white mother or pearl.
+Much of their designs include other stones besides turquoise such as coral, jet (a black stone), and white mother of pearl.
 If you see a piece of inlaid jewelry with those colors it probably was made by the Zuni Pueblo people.
 Use of turquoise and coral as personal adornment by southwestern natives dates from prehistoric times and the use of silver by Navajo, Zuni and Hopi natives is only approximately one hundred years old.

 Lanyade is believed to be the first Zuni to learn silversmithing from the Navajos around 1872.
-He in turn taught it to the Hopi native tribes.
+He, in turn, taught it to the Hopi native tribes.
 Keneshde is believed to be the first Zuni to set turquoise to a piece of silver jewelry around 1890.

 The Zuni Pueblo tribe is very traditional and religious and their stone lapidary skills have come from ancient times more than a thousand years ago.
 Their lapidary skills which developed over many years were easily applied when they learned the art of silversmithing.
-Now, with the art of silversmithing they took their stone decorative jewelry to another level.
+Now, with the art of silversmithing, they took their stone decorative jewelry to another level.

 They are best known for their complex channel inlay designs and for their fine turquoise petit point and needlepoint designs.
-For centuries, the Zuni have worn jewelry made with simple designs of turquoise and other gemstones, but it was the art of silversmithing combined with their stones that created such a beautiful art in jewelry.
+For centuries, the Zuni have worn jewelry made with simple designs of turquoise and other gemstones, but it was the art of silversmithing combined with their stones that created such beautiful art in jewelry.

 Over the years, the Zuni have slowly developed their own unique techniques and styles to their silver jewelry making.
-As the demand for native American fine jewelry grew in the southwest, the Zuni jewelry makers became much in demand and well known for their extraordinary work of combining their lapidary work within their jewelry designs.
+As the demand for Native American fine jewelry grew in the southwest, the Zuni jewelry makers became much in demand and well known for their extraordinary work of combining their lapidary work within their jewelry designs.

 Unlike Navajo jewelry that often uses chunky stones, Zuni stone jewelry uses carefully cut, crafted and polished stones set in intricate arrangements.